 Booker also continued his Ironman-like streak of minutes per game from last year’s postseason run, finishing Game 1 with 41 minutes — slightly above the 40.4 he averaged in the 2021 playoffs.
 Booker is the favorite at BetMGM Sportsbook (+360) to be the NBA Finals most valuable player.

-It seems Booker and company are on good footing with Arizona sportsbooks as they look to bring the Valley its first NBA title in 54 seasons.
+It seems Booker and company are on good footing with Arizona betting apps as they look to bring the Valley its first NBA title in 54 seasons.